ShadTheShadow/Mastermind/README.md

 Double-click the game executable to start playing.
 3. Enjoy Multiplayer Fun
 Use Photon networking to connect and play with friends online.
-🌟 Features
-✨ Classic Gameplay: Relive the iconic code-breaking fun of Mastermind.
-✨ Multiplayer Mode: Play online with your friends using Photon.
-✨ User-Friendly Interface: Simple, intuitive design suitable for everyone.

 🛠️ System Requirements
 Operating System: Windows 10 or later.